-- Goal R4.1 Provide effective medication and practice-related education to patients, caregivers, health care professionals, students, and the public (individuals and groups). - Goal R4.2 Effectively employ appropriate preceptors' roles when engaged in teaching (e.g. students, pharmacy technicians, or other health care professionals).
+- Goal R4.1 Demonstrate excellence in providing effective medication and practice-related education. - Goal R4.2 Effectively employ appropriate preceptor roles when engaged in teaching students, pharmacy technicians, or fellow health care professionals in ambulatory care.

 Objectives have been selected to assure the above outcomes and goals are achieved through structured learning experiences.
 Flexibility has been designed into the program to permit individualization of the program to meet the personal interests and goals of the resident while directing attention to areas identified for improvement.
+Elective goals and objectives may be added based upon residents' interests as part of their customized development plan.